Tech Blog

 The fix in this environment was to clear the affected PF states for the database endpoint path during the maintenance window, rather than flushing the entire firewall state table.

-For rare failures in high-churn TCP paths, the stateful firewall's view of the exact flow matters more than broad "is the network up?" checks.
+For rare failures in high-churn TCP paths, compare the stateful firewall's view of the exact flow before relying on broad "is the network up?" checks.

 Need help with Linux or FreeBSD production infrastructure?